zeffii/keto_recipes/bread/nutty_flaxseed.md

 ### Nutty Loaf.
 Not really bread but has fabulous texture.

 1. Silicon Moulds are great.
-2. Note: when you slice you do not have to interleaf these breads with
+2. Note: when you slice you do not have to interleaf these breads with paper: They don't stick to one another.

 ### MAKES ONE: